tomowatt/P3/README.md

 # P3 - Personal Porting Project

-A personal project exploring different Programming Languages to implement a small program that does 4 things:
+A personal project exploring different Programming Languages to implement a small program that does 8 things:

-* Open a File reading the content
+* Open a File
+* Read File contents
+* Put contents into an Array/List/Vector
+* Select N number of items from Array/List/Vector at Random
-* Generate a String consisting of Randomly selected Words from the File
+* Generate a String from concatenating the Randomly selecting items
 * Host a Web application
+* Create JSON object using Generated String
-* Return a JSON object on GET requests
+* Return JSON object on GET requests

 ## Goals